 For three decades, The Neurosciences Institute has developed a theoretical approach called synthetic neural modeling, where large-scale computer simulations of nervous systems based on realistic approximations of anatomical and physiological data are used to learn about the brain.
 The functions of the nervous system arise only as it interacts with the rest of the body and as an animal engages in a behavior in the world, so we engage our synthetic neural models with behavioral tasks and embody them in robot-like devices.
 These brain-based devices (BBDs) learn from their own experience in their environment, just like we do.
 They have been used to study the neural bases of perception, operant and fear conditioning, episodic and spatial memory, navigation, and motor control.
 This approach has yielded a number of important insights and led to predictions that have been confirmed in studies of living animals.

-Dr. Gerald Edelman, the Institute's founder and Director, proposed a broad general theory of how the brain works beginning in 1979.
+Dr. Gerald Edelman, the Institute's founder, proposed a broad general theory of how the brain works beginning in 1979.
 Key aspects of his Theory of Neuronal Group Selection have been confirmed experimentally in a number of laboratories around the world.
 Much of the Institute's approach is based on this theory, which uses principles of evolution by selection known to be applicable to biology in general and also, for example, to the immune system.

 On October 1, 2012, The Neurosciences Institute moved to new quarters in the village of La Jolla, where a vigorous theoretical research program continues.
 The focus is on understanding how consciousness arises from the activity of the nervous system, one of the most challenging subjects in neuroscience.